The 6 Best High-Interest Checking Accounts for June 2021

 5. Charles Schwab

-OK, when you think Charles Schwab, you probably don’t think about checking accounts.
+OK, when you think of Charles Schwab, you probably don’t think about checking accounts.
 That could change.
 Its High Yield Investor Checking is a free account that earns 0.03% APY on your balance.

 It also features unlimited ATM fee rebates worldwide.
 That’s pretty cool if you travel a lot.